 Ski and snowboard technology comes and goes.
 With these changes, like natural selection, some stick around and improve the sports.
-Others however, well, just fail.
-Throughout the history of the snow sports industry, many new designs and innovations showed up on the scene for one or two years, only to result in major malfunctions or rejection by the skiing and riding community.
+Others, however, just fail.
+Throughout the history of the snow sports industry, many new designs and innovations appeared on the scene for one or two years, only to result in major malfunctions or rejection by the skiing and riding community.
 Some of these failures were funny, while others were outright dangerous.

 Scott, a sporting goods manufacturer known for skis and bicycles, made a series of alpine ski boots that used multiple foam liners to achieve what the company billed as a perfect and custom fit.
-In reality, the foam inserts did not hold well, and many skiers complained of hot spots, blisters, restricted blood circulation and malformed foam.
-These boots lasted only a few seasons before they were retired by Scott.
+In reality, the foam inserts did not hold well, and many skiers complained of hot spots, blisters, restricted blood circulation, and malformed foam.
+These boots lasted only a few seasons before Scott retired them.

 Backcountry Gear - Avalanche Probe/Beacon

 In the years just after the millennium, telemark and alpine touring skiing saw a large surge in popularity.
 More and more skiers and snowboarders began taking to the backcountry for the unbridled freedom of the hills.
 With this came the need for new avalanche gear and technology to keep these skiers safe.